 Pumpkin spices scones are a perfect fall treat; not-too-sweet, fragrant with spices, and a full complement of rich pumpkin flavour.

-You can make this with either canned or homemade pumpkin puree.
+You can make these pumpkin spice scones with either canned or homemade pumpkin puree.
 Be sure to use small sugar pumpkins if using homemade.
 Steps to making your own pumpkin puree can be found here, in my post about pumpkin loaf.
 But this works very well with canned pumpkin puree.

 Enjoy these warm from the oven, with salted butter.
 Or cold as a snack.
 Or sliced and toasted with any kind of smear on there.
 But no matter what, they will disappear in no time.